 Munich, nestled into the heart of southern Germany’s Bavaria region, is among my favorite big cities in Europe with kids.
 While it doesn’t have the same volume of blockbuster sights as Paris, London or Rome, its irresistible warmth and charm more than make up the difference.
 Bavarians have elevated gusto to an art form, and the pervasive sense of gemutlichkeit, or good cheer and community, makes the city a true joy to explore.

 For families, Munich is also incredibly user-friendly.
 It’s easy to get around on foot, but the S-Bahn and U-Bahn subway systems, plus a wide network of trams, are efficient and inexpensive.
-Hotels are affordable for Europe and traditional Bavarian cuisine suits little ones (what child doesn’t like basketball-size soft pretzels?).
+Hotels are affordable for Europe and traditional Bavarian cuisine suits little ones (what child doesn’t like enormous soft pretzels?).
 Although 72 hours is really just scratching the surface, with smart planning it’s possible to pack in the highlights.

 Top Things to Do in Munich with Kids

 The picturesque Old Town is a perfect starting point for Munich sightseeing.
 Although most of it was destroyed in World War II, it was faithfully rebuilt in the aftermath and today looks much as it did in past centuries.
 Compact and simple to navigate, it’s the best spot in the city to stroll and soak up the mellow atmosphere.